Remission is the word that every person who loves a dog with cancer wants to hear – it means that your dog is responding to treatment.

 A dog in partial clinical remission may still show some clinical signs of cancer, but they will be milder than they were before.

 Achieving clinical remission means that the treatment is working.

-“Molecular remission” has stricter requirements and means that even extremely sensitive DNA testing of blood or bone marrow samples does not show any evidence of cancer cells.6,7 Dogs can have clinical remission and not show any clinical signs of cancer but still have molecular evidence of disease when advanced lab tests are run.7
+“Molecular remission” has stricter requirements and means that even extremely sensitive DNA testing of blood or bone marrow samples shows no evidence of cancer cells.6,7 Dogs can have clinical remission and not show any clinical signs of cancer but still have molecular evidence of disease when advanced lab tests are run.7

 Molecular remission is particularly important if you are pursuing a bone marrow transplant for your dog with lymphoma.
 This procedure is more likely to be effective and result in a cure if the dog is in both clinical and molecular remission.7

-The phrase “durable remission” can be used in a variety of ways and doesn’t have a set definition.
+The phrase “durable remission” can be used in various ways and doesn’t have a set definition.
 However, it generally means that the response to treatment holds stable for an extended period, ranging from months to years.3,4

-A durable remission could also be a complete remission, but partial remissions can be durable as well.
+A durable remission could also be a complete remission, but a partial remission can also be durable.

 A durable remission is what we all want for our dogs with cancer, as it means the dog is stable and the disease is not progressing.